CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

-### R
+### -R-

 ![shorthand image](assets/manual-bits/r-m010.png){: .man}\
 Manual: fierce, rd, rt, rf, rk, work, rn, learn, rp, rs, rv

 ![shorthand image](assets/teach-1-bits/rh-t105.jpg){: .teach1}\
-Teaching 1: rha, rha ?? \
+Teaching 1: rha, rha, ?? \
 I think the 2nd one is HR, also used for THR.
 (Cricket)

 ![shorthand image](assets/teach-1-bits/pra-t105.jpg){: .teach1}\
-Teaching 1: pra
+Teaching 1: pra,

 ![shorthand image](assets/revised-split/rc-r04.jpg){: .rev}\
-Revised: rd, force, tierce, mercy, farcical
+Revised: rd, force, tierce, mercy, farcical,

 ![shorthand image](assets/revised-split/r-r09.jpg){: .rev}\
-Revised: rb, rce, rch, rd, rf, rg, barge, serge, rh, rhyme, Rhine, catarrh, rk, rl, rd, rm, rn, rp, rqu, rs, rt, rv, ry, rz
+Revised: rb, rce, rch, rd, rf, rg, barge, serge, rh, rhyme, Rhine, catarrh, rk, rl, rd, rm, rn, rp, rqu, rs, rt, rv, ry, rz,

-Manual: proof (alphabet), present (P) -- to show PR.
+Manual: See also proof (alphabet), present (P) -- to show -PR-.

 See L for details and contrasting examples.

-RCE: Written like lower-case E, according to the Manual.
+-RCE-: Written like lower-case E, according to the Manual.
 As near as I can tell, Callendar makes a slight angle at just before the R, so your pen goes to the right and the R is closer to being a circle.
 If you're happy making R a loop instead of a circle, this complexity can be avoided.
 (Cricket)

-RH: The R can lie just outside, or curl within, the H circle.
+-RH-: The R can lie just outside, or curl within, the H circle.
 (Teaching 1)

-PR: It is usual to write a vowel following R attached to an upright letter from the top, as in PRA, to save time, and to avoid going round the circle twice.
+-PR-: It is usual to write a vowel following R attached to an upright letter from the top, as in PRA, to save time, and to avoid going round the circle twice.
 (Teaching 1, Lesson 3, L and R)

 Teaching gives the example PRA, doesn't say here that it doesn't apply to S (see SH), and doesn't say which the other upright letters are.
 My best guess follows.
 (Cricket)